symbolibre/symbolibre/README.md

 ## Building the applications

-symbolibre-math depends on Qt >= 5.12, QCustomPlot and Giac.
+Symbolibre depends on Qt >= 5.12, QCustomPlot and Giac.
 Qt 5.12 is available on Ubuntu 19.10 and Debian bullseye.

+To build the applications, QTermWidget and KSyntaxHighlighting are also needed.

 To install the project, run:
 ```sh